 Add saffron threads.
-Let it cook till it is reduced to almost 1/2.
+Let it cook until it is reduced to almost ½.

 Add in the almond cashew pistachio mixture and stir the mixture at regular intervals or else it can burn at the bottom and give a very foul taste.

 Dissolve cornflour in a little water and add it to the milk.
 Add the fresh cream.
 Cook for another 2-3 minutes.